abbottwhitley/abbottwhitley.github.io/documentation/_posts/2019-09-19-Training-an-SVM-Classifier.md

 ## <a name="Linear-Classification"></a> Linear Classification

+This method of linear classification is in effect a template matching algorithm where each class within an input weight matrix $$W$$ is iteratively adjusted to create a best fit template for the class it represents.
+The adjusted weights can then be used to make a prediction on an input test image.
+This is accomplished through a single dot product of the two matrices, (the test image $$x_{i}$$ and the adjusted weight matrix $$W$$).
+The output of this process will then be a final score for each class which specifies how closely the input image maps to the corresponding class.

 # <a name="Linear-Score-Function"></a> Linear Score Function

 The SVM is initiated by first computing the linear score function of the data set.
 The linear score function is a product of the input training data, $$x_{i}$$, the randomly generated weight matrix $$ W $$, and a bias vector $$ B $$ which influences the output score without directly interacting with the input training data.

 ```python
 # generate a random SVM weight matrix of small numbers
 W = np.random.randn(3073, 10) * 0.0001
 ```

-From the parameters noted above, we arrive at the following function.
+From these parameters, we arrive at the following function.

 $$
 f(x_{i}, W, b) = Wx_{i}+b
 $$

-A few ideas can be inferred from the linear score function above.
+A few observations can be made about the linear score function noted above.
 The dot product of the two matrices $$Wx_{i}$$ result in an array of 10 separate scores for each image.
 Noting here that the weights $$W$$ were randomly generated indicates that we have the ability to adjust these input values.
-As we train the model, the goal is to adjust the output a significantly higher score for the correct class, with respect to the output scores for the incorrect classes.
+As we train the model, the goal is to adjust the output to a significantly higher score for the correct class, with respect to the output scores for the incorrect classes.
 This step of fine-tunning the model will be accomplished with stochastic gradient descent.

 # <a name="Loss-Function"></a> Loss Function